-New Joseph Bonnheim Charter is a welcoming, diverse, and safe school that is open to all California residents in grades K-6th, that wish to attend.
+New Joseph Bonnheim Charter is a welcoming, diverse, and safe school that is open to all that wish to attend.

 Commentary Regarding Admissions and Screening Scholars

 NJB uses an application form to gather basic information of the scholar, such as name, address, parent contact, and grade they wish to enroll.
 Our enrollment form is the SCUSD form that asks for more details such as, demographic information, transportation and related information, health and emergency information, and household and secondary contact information.